SamJohn04/terminal-styler/README.md

 # Terminal Styler

-CLI tool for adding foreground and background colours, as well as styles such as bold, underline, and more to your terminal output.
+CLI tool for transpiling your code, adding foreground and background colours, as well as styles such as bold, underline, and more to your terminal output.

 ## Prerequisites